 - Relatedness: forming relationships in which you feel valued

-Other ways to protect and promote psychological health involve encouraging regular mental health screening, assisting with appropriate therapy services, and engaging in support groups.
+As a caregiver, you can promote mental health in many ways, like encouraging regular screening, assisting with appropriate therapy services, and engaging in support groups.

 Encouraging social interaction is an important aspect of health.
-It's important to:
+Focus on social health by:

-- Engage with your loved one by conversing with them instead of talking at them.
+- Engaging with your loved one by conversing with them instead of talking at them.

-- Participate in social group activities by setting up membership with a church, senior center, or community center.
+- Participating in social group activities by setting up membership with a church, senior center, or community center.

+Empathy means that you are aware of any communication barriers based on their situation.
 Supporting his or her emotional needs provides security and connection on a larger scale.
-It ensures that your client or loved one is living a meaningful life.
+It ensures that your loved one is living a meaningful life.

-In order to meet emotional needs, you should identify important needs, provide support, and encourage opportunities to promote feelings of acceptance and competence.
-People thrive when the feel cared about and listened to!
+To meet your aging loved one's emotional needs, identify and prioritize demands, provide support, and encourage opportunities to promote feelings of acceptance and competence.
+People thrive when they feel cared about and listened to!

-If your client or loved one placed importance on their spirituality, it is important to maintain their spiritual care.
-This can be done by encouraging attendance at their place of worship.
+If your loved one placed focuses on their spirituality, try to maintain their spiritual care by encouraging attendance at their place of worship.
 Some clients benefit from maintaining spirituality by practicing meditation or yoga.
-This should be encouraged.
 Spirituality is important to holistic health.

-Providing a rich assortment of engaging activities and relationships will increase the quality of life of your client.
-In fact, providing physical, mental, emotional, and spiritual care will keep your client healthier, mentally sharp, and give them a longer life!
+Aging is a journey.
+However, by providing a rich assortment of engaging activities and relationships, you will increase the quality of life of your client.
+Offering physical, mental, emotional, and spiritual care will promote health, mental sharpness, and give them a more abundant life!